sourceincite/sourceincite.github.io/_posts/0000-00-00-busting-ciscos-beans-hardcoding-your-way-to-hell.md

 00002000
 ```

-<p markdown="1" class="cn">Assuming that our file disclosure vulnerabilities can read binary files as root (hint: they can) then we can pull the plain-text system password out for the poap user.</p>
+Assuming that our file disclosure vulnerabilities can read binary files as root (hint: they can) then we can pull the plain-text system password out for the poap user.

-<p markdown="1" class="cn">You could just leak the `/etc/shadow` file and crack the root or poap user passwords.
+You could just leak the `/etc/shadow` file and crack the root or poap user passwords.
 The root password is set by the administrator during installation so it maybe tricky/annoying to crack.
-However, **the poap users password is set by the installer and only 7 characters in length using the [a-z0-9] character set!**</p>
+However, **the poap users password is set by the installer and only 7 characters in length using the [a-z0-9] character set!**

 ```
 saturn:~ mr_me$ sshpass -p '7e5bf429' ssh poap@192.168.100.123 'id;uname -a'